georgebrindeiro/map_manager_api/map_manager_api.rst

 ``TriggerId``: any of { ``TriggerLinkChangedId``, ``TriggerPoseChangedId``, ``TriggerFrameDataChangedId``, ``TriggerLinkDataChangedId`` }
   Trigger identifiers; because these refer to the transport mechanism and not to the database scheme, their types are implementation-dependent.

-Some data types are filters to choose links to be used for relaxation and selection.
-These are:
+Some data types are filters select links:

 ``TimeFilter``
   A strategy to filter by time.
   A tuple ``(time: Interval, strategy: String)`` defining an interval and a strategy to interpret it, specific to the back-end.
-  All back-ends should implement the following values for ``strategy``: "earliest", "interval", "latest" that respectively select the earliest, all, and the most recent links that match other criteria during ``time``.
+  All back-ends should implement the following values for ``strategy``: "earliest", "interval", "latest", "closest" that respectively select the earliest link, all links, the most recent link, and the closest link to start time (even outside interval) that match other criteria during ``time``.
 ``LabelFilter``
   A strategy to filter by label.
   A tuple ``(labels: Labels, strategy: String)`` defining a list of labels and a strategy to interpret it, specific to the back-end.